trambakbanerjee/crejm-code/README.md

 1. Run the script `motivatingfigures.R` inside the folder `processing` to reproduce figures 2 and 4 in the main paper.
 Please make sure that the `R` working directory is set to `(your folder structure)/crejm-code/data`.

 ### Table 4
 1. Run the script `datasummary.R` inside the folder `processing` to reproduce table 4 in the main paper.
-The script writes out two CSV files that holds the summary statistics in table 4.
+The script writes out two CSV files that hold the summary statistics in table 4.
 Before running this script, please make sure that the working directory is set to `<your folder structure>/crejm-code/data`.

 ### Table 1
 This is the table that presents the selected fixed / composite effects and the coefficient estimates under the submodels Login Indicator, Duration of Play and Purchase Propensity.
-The following steps reproduce table 1.
+The following steps when executed in the order described below reproduce table 1.

-1. Run `dataprocessig.R` inside the folder `processing` to output `out.RData` which is a list that holds the processed training and prediction data.
+1. Run `dataprocessing.R` inside the folder `processing` to output `out.RData` which is a list that holds the processed training and prediction data.
 Before running this script, please make sure that the working directory is set to '<your folder structure>/crejm-code/data'.
 2. Run `crejm_estimation.R` available inside the folder `selection`.
 This script writes out a list of initial estimates `init.est.RData`.
+3. Run `crejm_selection.R` available inside the folder `selection`.
+This script writes out a list of selected fixed / composite effect predictors in `selection.RData`.
+4. To get the coefficient estimates, run `crejm_postselectionestimation.R` available inside the folder `selection`.
+This script writes out a list 'postselection.est.RData` that stores the coefficient estimates, and the estimated covariance matrices of the player and guild specific random effects.